getify/grips/README.md

 options:
 --help       show this help
 --verbose    display progress

---all        build all options (ignores --runtime and --nodebug) --runtime    builds only the stripped down runtime (no compiler) --amd        also build AMD style files (amd-*.js) --node       build the node.js compatible package (in a /bin folder) --nodebug    strip debug code (smaller files with less graceful error handling) --minify     minify all built files with uglify.js (creates *.min.js files)
+--full       builds only the full compiler+runtime package --runtime    builds only the stripped down (no compiler) runtime separately --debug      builds all files only with debug code included (graceful error handling, etc) --nodebug    builds all files only with debug code stripped (smaller files, but with less graceful error handling)

+--amd        also builds AMD style files (amd-*.js files) --node       also builds node.js compatible module files --minify     also minifies all built files with uglify.js (*.min.js files)

+--all        build all possible files/options

+Defaults:
+If you pass neither --full nor --runtime, --full will be assumed.
+If you pass neither --debug nor --nodebug, --debug will be assumed.
 ```

 By default, the grips-build tool is silent, meaning it outputs nothing to the console unless there are errors.
 If you'd like verbose output, pass the `--verbose` flag.
-Unless you pass the `--runtime`, the grips-build tool will generate both the "full" compiler and the base runtime. `--all` overrides/ignores `--runtime` (and `--nodebug`).

-Also by default, the grips-build tool will generate only the debug versions of the files (with extra/verbose error handling, etc).
-For production use, pass the `--nodebug` flag, and the debug code will be stripped.
-Or, pass the `--all` flag and both debug and non-debug files will be built.

-To also produce the minified versions of all files being built (suitable for production deployment), pass the `--minify` flag.
-Note: to use minification, the node.js "uglify-js" package should be installed (via npm). (`npm install 'uglify-js'`)

-Passing `--node` will build the node.js compatible modules "node-grips" and "node-grips-debug" (which are used by the CLI, btw), in a directory called "bin".
+`--full` builds the full compiler+runtime together. `--runtime` builds only the stripped down (no compiler) runtime separately.
+Both flags can be passed to build both options.
+If you pass neither `--full` nor `--runtime`, `--full` will be assumed.

+`--debug` includes debug code (graceful error handling, etc) in both the library and the compiled templates it will produce. `--nodebug` strips all debug code from the library (and thus from any compiled templates it will produce).
+Both flags can be passed to build both options.
+If you pass neither `--debug` nor `--nodebug`, `--debug` will be assumed. **For production usage, it is strongly recommended to use the `--nodebug` built files.**

+`--amd` also builds the AMD style version of any built files. `--node` also builds the node.js modules. `--minify` also minifies all built files (using "uglify.js").

+Finally, `--all` will build all files and option combinations.

 ## License